 In March 2012, I was invited to speak on "real country" sources of the Stanley Brothers' music at the Appalachian Studies Conference.
 The print version of my talk appears in the current issue of the International Country Music Journal, which can be found on Amazon -- another encouraging development.

-Lonesome Melodies is the latest in the University Press of Mississippi's excellent American Made Music Series.
-For more information, please visit www.lonesomemelodies.com or search "lonesome melodies" on Facebook.
+Lonesome Melodies is the latest in the University Press of Mississippi's American Made Music Series.
+Check out the excellent music titles and other fine books at http://www.upress.state.ms.us/

-Thank you for your interest in the Stanley Brothers -- perhaps the the most enduring brother duet ever to sing country and gospel music -- and your support of my biography of the brothers.
+Thank you for your interest in the Stanley Brothers and your support of my biography.
 Writing the book has been an exciting and satisfying journey.
+I look forward to hearing from you.